LkingForW/Chapter16/README.md

  d) Modify function displayMessage to output the welcome message and course name, then the string "This course is presented by: " followed by the instructors name.

 ### 16.12
 (Account Class) Create an Account that a bank might use to represent customer's bank accounts.
 Include a data member of type int to represent the account balance.
-Provide a constructor that r
+Provide a constructor that receives an initial balance and uses it to initialize the dta member.
+The constructor should validate the initial balancee to ensure that it's greater than or equal to 0.
+If not, set the balance to 0 and display an error message indicating that the initial balance was invalid.
+Provide three member functions.
+Member function credit should add an amount to the current balance.
+Provide three member functions.
+Member function credit should add an amount to the current balance.
+Member function debit should add an amount to the current balance.
+Member function debit should withdraw money from the Account and ensure that the debit amount does not exceed the Account balance.
+If it does, the balance should be left unchanged and the function should pront a message indicating "Debit amount account balance."
+Member function getBalance should return the current balance.
+Create program that creates two Account objects and tests the member function of class Account.